moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the activity icon colors which are used within courses.

+##### Activity icons

+###### Custom icons for activities and resources

+With this setting, you can modify the icons for activities and resources which are used by Moodle on the course pages and in the activity chooser.
+You can upload custom icons for all or only some activity modules installed in this Moodle instance.

 #### Tab "Login page"

 ##### Login page background images